 Generally, the bigger the retailer the less it pays, as it has more negotiating power with Visa or Mastercard.
 Also it's worth noting Amex tends to charge retailers more, one of the reasons some smaller companies don't accept it.

 As many as you're accepted for, there's no limit.
 Though of course, every card application has a small impact on your credit score.
 So the more you have, the less likely you are to be accepted for more cards.

 Don't apply for lots if you may need credit for something important such as a mortgage or a balance transfer card.
 Full info in the Credit Rating guide.

 Is it worth going for a card that gives bigger rewards in one store?

 If you spend a substantial amount of money in a store then it certainly is worthwhile.
 But don't let this blind you for the rest of your spending, make sure you maximise what you get elsewhere too (it may be worth having two cards).

 Also remember lots of cards use a 'double earn' promise, so it looks like you get more points using your credit card in the linked store, but actually you would've got the same just using its normal loyalty card.
 See the Loyalty Points guide for a full explanation.

-The research was last done in May 2012.
-However if there are any major changes to any of the headline cards listed, we try to update those specifically.
+The research was last done in June 2014.
+However if there are any major changes to any of the headline cards listed, we update those specifically.